Healthy Homes Assessment Broadmeadows

 Broadmeadows Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory in all Broadmeadows and New Zealand rental homes where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Broadmeadows and New Zealand rental houses where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will apply during the tenure of the rental property.
+• Property managers and landlords are required to keep records to demonstrate the conformance to all Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.

-• Property managers and private landlords must make sure their rental properties comply according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarder homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

-• All houses rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes